 For most of us, Memorial Day is the unofficial beginning of summer: time for warmer weather, longer days, and barbecues with friends.

-It actually has a much deeper meaning.
-Memorial Day is for remembering and honoring those who sacrificed their lives while serving in the armed forces.
+Memorial Day has a much deeper meaning.
+It is a day to remember and honor those who sacrificed their lives while serving in the armed forces.
 For many, it is also a day to honor family and friends who have died.

 That can be a tough message to get across to young kids.
 The simplest place to begin is to spend some time talking to your kids about what the day means to you.